qMRLab/qmrlab.github.io/_posts/2022-12-21-DNA-qMRI-part-2.md

 title:  "The Double Helix and MRI Part 2: qMRI-BIDS"
 author: Nadia
 image: /assets/images/DNA_part_2_00.png
-excerpt: "The analogy between genetics and MRI will continue on a metaphorical level as we dive into cellular machinery and the qMRI-BIDS data standard, the development of which was led by Dr. Agâh Karakuzu."
+excerpt: "The analogy between genetics and MRI will continue on a metaphorical level as we dive into cellular machinery and the qMRI-BIDS data standard (Karakuzu et al. 2022)."
 featured: true
 hidden: false
 ---